permaweb/ao/lua-examples/hello-world/README.md

 `bomIi0Xivq4sMA1fwAlq6nsloj1H-8qpw6oQooKDWco` is hardcoded, but you can change it any tx on arweave that contains text.
 The `messageId` will be logged to the console.

 > In addition to `PATH_TO_WALLET`, you also need to set `PROCESS_ID` to the
 > process you'd like to send a message to.

+`sendSpawnMessage.js` will send a `friend` message to the process. and spawn a contract with the hello-world source code

+> In addition to `PATH_TO_WALLET`, you also need to set `PROCESS_ID` to the
+> process you'd like to send a message to.